Lightnet/nextapireactforum/docs/design.md

+# Design:
+ Note that 'import { ReactDOM } from "react";' does not work on pages folder.
+It is due to server pre-render.

+ Exammple on Notification base simple setup.

 # Information:
   Using the next.js and react.js to pre-render or preload components to create the page or document.
 To reduce bandwidth as well rerender the page.
 It only need query user fetch data from api call that simalar to function calls.